News

 URBANA, Ill.
 (Chambana Today) — Jodi Casstevens‑Short, a born-and-raised Midwesterner and proud University of Illinois alum, has turned the page on a new chapter of her life — from longtime educator to published author.

-Her debut novel, Murdered by the Books, is the first in the Murdered in Willow Springs series, a cozy mystery collection set in a charming fictional Illinois town.
+Her debut novel, Murdered by the Books, was the first in the Murdered in Willow Springs series, a cozy mystery collection set in a charming fictional Illinois town.
 The story follows bookstore owner Jillian Edwards as she unravels a murder mystery tangled in her close-knit community.

 A third-generation educator, Casstevens‑Short spent 35 years teaching elementary school before retiring to pursue her dream of writing full-time.
 Now, she’s balancing multiple projects, including a humorous memoir of her teaching career, a series of children’s books, and the next two installments in her Willow Springs series.